 option will save the Society a considerable sum of

 money in reduced printing, postage and packing costs.
 The RECORD will

 be available in printed form only and will be sent by post four times

 per year.
 The subscription rates are the same for electronic PDF

 Bulletins as for printed versions, with any resultant savings being used by the Society to avoid subscriptions increases, although there will be some reduction for Overseas subscribers due to the high cost of overseas postage.

-A membership application form - in Acrobat (PDF) format - can be downloaded from the Downloads page.
+A membership application form - in Acrobat (PDF) format - can be downloaded from here.

 Note: if you are making payment for your subscription by PayPal (see below), and IF PayPal knows your name and address, there is actually no need to complete the application form as the PayPal advice to the Treasurer contains all the relevant information.
 To be certain you can add your name and address in the "message" box when making your PayPal payment.